2017 Keynote speakers

 International leader in education reform and innovation

-Previously Cathy was CEO of Creative Commons, a global nonprofit dedicated to sharing educational, scientific, data and cultural assets.
-An early architect of the open educational resources (OER) field, she launched and managed a complex portfolio for The William & Flora Hewlett Foundation as the OER Initiative Director.
-As Vice President of Innovation and Open Networks at the Carnegie Foundation for the Advancement of Teaching, she spearheaded work in the science of improvement research to accelerate progress for community college students in developmental education.
-Early in her career, Cathy taught mathematics in Kingston, Jamaica.
+Previously, Casserly was a Fellow with the Aspen Institute.
+She was Vice President of Learning Networks at EdCast, a Stanford StartX company that advances life long social collaborative learning at scale.
+She was CEO of Creative Commons, a global nonprofit dedicated to sharing educational, scientific, data and cultural assets.
+A founding architect of the open educational resources (OER) field, Casserly managed a complex 100M global portfolio for The William & Flora Hewlett Foundation as the Director of the OER Initiative.
+Early in her career, Casserly taught mathematics in Kingston, Jamaica.

 Sir John Daniel